jakartaee/specifications/bean-validation/3.1/_index.md

 ---
-title: "Jakarta Validation 3.1 (Under development)"
+title: "Jakarta Validation 3.1"
-date: 2023-11-29
+date: 2024-03-27
 summary: "Release for Jakarta EE 11"
 ---
 Jakarta Validation defines a metadata model and API for JavaBean and method validation.

-This release is targetting Jakarta EE 11 and is looking to add support for Records introduced by https://openjdk.org/jeps/395.
+This release is targeting Jakarta EE 11 and has clarified support for Records introduced by https://openjdk.org/jeps/395.

 ### New features, enhancements or additions
 <!-- List here -->
-* Add support for Java Records
+* Clarify Java Records support
+* Update dependencies for Jakarta EE 11

 ### Removals, deprecations or backwards incompatible changes
 <!-- List here -->